 Marie Curie is the UK’s leading end of life charity, supporting people living with any terminal illness – whether this is cancer, Motor Neurone Disease or Alzheimer’s.
-In 2018-2019, we helped over 50,000 people.
+Every year we help over 50,000 people.
 We provide frontline nursing and hospice care, a free support line and a wealth of information and support on all aspects of dying, death and bereavement.
 Our leading research pushes the boundaries of what we know about good end of life, and our campaigns fight for a world where everyone gets to have the best experience possible at the end of their lives.

 If 2020 has taught us one thing, it’s that there’s only one chance to get death right.
 To have the chance to prepare and to say your goodbyes.
 To remain yourself, to feel safe.
 We’ve learned how, when it’s not right, the repercussions can last a lifetime.